 For example, below is a table calculation that displays the percentage change in weekly sales for the Columbia brand:

-This of course only makes sense if the results are sorted by the week.
+This only makes sense if the results are sorted by the week.

 Just like regular dimensions and measures, table calculations are automatically displayed in visualizations.

 In addition, you can use table calculations to decide which rows of your data should be displayed in a visualization.
 The example we’ll use to explore this feature is shown below, and includes weekly sales information about the brand Columbia.
 Note that the underlying data table includes the dimension Orders Created Week, the measure Order Items Total Sale Price, and a table calculation called Percent of Previous Week Sales that compares the revenue of each week against the previous week:

 We can now hide certain rows of data from showing up in the column chart.
 To do so, you’ll create a table calculation that evaluates to true or false, then hide the false values (which will appear as “no”s in your data table).
 You don’t want the formula to result in the word “true” or “false”, rather it should be a condition that is either true or false.

-To hide all of the rows where a particular weekend did not exceed the revenue of the previous weekend, click the gear icon at the top left of the logical calculation and select Hide No’s from Visualization:
+To hide all of the rows where a particular week’s revenue did not exceed the revenue of the previous week, click the gear icon at the top left of the logical calculation and select Hide “No”s from Visualization:

-The resulting visualization will now display only the weekends that exceeded the previous weekend:
+The resulting visualization will now display only the weeks that exceeded the previous week’s revenue:

 One common use case for this feature is hiding the first or last row from a visualization, since many types of analysis create bad rows at the beginning or end of a table.
 For example, when you are calculating running totals, have a partial day ending a date analysis, or, like the example below, when you are calculating a percent of the previous row: